Market Depth Historical Graph

-This is the maximum intensity color to use for price levels at which the bid was greater than the offer.
+This is the maximum intensity color to use for price levels at which the Bid quantity is greater than the Ask quantity.

-This is the maximum intensity color to use for price levels at which the offer was greater than the bid.
+This is the maximum intensity color to use for price levels at which the Ask quantity is greater than the Bid quantity.

 Minumum Volume Intensity Percent

 The minimim visible depth quantity (greater than zero) will scale the maximum intensity colors down by this percent.
 The valid range for this is 0 to 90.
 A value of 0 means the minimum visible depth quantity will be drawn the same as the chart background color.